msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ## Adding lines to an Outbound Shipment

-For another way to add items, if you are using the desktop client or android app, you can make use of [barcode scanning](../outbound_shipments/barcode-scanning) to add items.

 Tap on the `Add Item` button (top right corner).

 A new `Add Item` window opens.

 ![Add Item button](/docs/distribution/images/additembutton.png)

+### Adding using a barcode scanner
+For another way to add items, if you are using the desktop client or android app, you can make use of [barcode scanning](../outbound_shipments/barcode-scanning) to add items.

 ### Select an Item